spacetelescope/slitlessutils/docs/configure.rst

    from slitlessutils import config cfg = config.Config()

-   # download reference files
+   # download the latest reference files
+   reffile = cfg.retrieve_reffiles(update=True)

+   # download a particular version, but do not use it
-   reffile = cfg.retrieve_reffiles(refversion='1.0.1', update=True)
+   reffile = cfg.retrieve_reffiles(version='1.0.1', update=False)

 The :code:`update=True` flag will use these versions for the remainder of this session.
 One can list available reference libraries or swap between them:

 .. code-block:: python